stdombek/docs/content/en/docs/ERM/Agreements/_index.md

 The Dashboard app is designed to enable a personalized view of key information from across FOLIO apps at a glance.
 In its first release (included in the Juniper flower release), the Dashboard includes the ability to display information from the Agreements and Licenses applications.

-In the Quesnelia release, the Agreements app comes with two dashboard widgets ("ERM Agreements" and "ERM Agreement Jobs").
+The Agreements app comes with two dashboard widgets ("ERM Agreements" and "ERM Agreement Jobs").
 There are examples of how you can use these two widget definitions to achieve a wide range of outcomes in the Example widget configurations documentation.